NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 Feature: See the commands per tool.
 Users should be able to see what commands are available per tool.
 They should be able to run `tool-name list`and the options should be shown in the screen of the cli.
 Common options are: install, update, configure, delete.

+Feature: colorise the different commands
+User should see nice colors when they use supercli

 **Key Benefits:**
 - Quick discovery of available utilities
 - Standardized command execution